 Control Transfers Over Time.
-In some situations, control over a good or service isn't transferred at a point in time but rather over time.
-When revenue is recognized over time, Topic 606 allows companies to measure performance using either input measures, such as those based on costs or labor hours incurred, or output measures, such as milestones or units produced.
+In some situations, control over a good or service isn't transferred at a point in time, but rather over time, Topic 606 allows companies to measure performance using either input measures, such as those based on costs or labor hours incurred, or output measures, such as milestones or units produced.
 Licenses.
 Topic 606 specifies whether revenue from granting a license should be recognized at a point in time or over time.
-If a license represents a distinct performance obligation, revenue would be recognized one of two ways:

-- ▶ If the underlying intellectual property (IP) to which the license relates is "functional," then revenue is recognized at a point in time-namely, when control of the license is transferred to the customer at the beginning of the license period. - If the underlying IP is "symbolic," then revenue from the performance obligation will be recognized over time.
-The IP doesn't have significant standalone functional value; instead, it provides utility in the form of access to the entity's past or ongoing activities.
+If a license represents a distinct performance obligation, revenue would be recognized one of two ways: - If the underlying intellectual property (IP) to which the license relates is "functional." then revenue is recognized at a point in timenamely, when control of the license is transferred to the customer at the beginning of the license period. - If the underlying IP is symbolic, then revenue from the performance obligation will be recognized over time.
+The IP doesn't have significant standalone functional value: instead, it provides utility in the form of access to the entity's past or ongoing activities. complex, and involve judgment to apply.
+Waiting until just before the effective date to think about how the new rules may alter your company's financial statements is far too late.
+The new revenue rules are long,